Does it seem like recruiters are constantly flooding your LinkedIn and email inboxes?

 The One Who Answers Your Calls, Emails, and Texts

 Have you ever had a conversation with a recruiter who leaves you feeling hopeful and excited, like your next great role is right around the corner, only to find they disappear, never to be heard from again?
-There is simply no excuse for a recruiter to be unresponsive to your correspondences.
+There is simply no excuse for a recruiter to ghost you.

 If they’ve already filled a role they were previously talking to you about, then they should be looking for a similar position while keeping you in the loop.
 If you’ve interviewed and their client is taking too long to make a decision, they should inform you so you’re not waiting around in a constant state of confusion.
 Great communication is the hallmark of a top-tier recruiter.
 The best in the game will not just respond quickly to your calls, emails, or texts, but will reach out to you regularly so that you’re rarely left having to initiate a conversation.

 The One Who’s In It for the Long Haul